ShraddhaGhawalkar/Student_Records_Hibernate/README.md

 5. Run the Studentmain class as a Java application to insert a student record into the database.

 6. Verify in your database that the student record has been successfully inserted.

+# Project Structure
+-> hibernate.cfg.xml: Hibernate configuration file that specifies database connection details and mapping configurations.
+-> src/main/java/hibernatepack/Studentmain.java: The main Java class that demonstrates Hibernate usage by inserting a student record into the database.
+-> src/main/java/hibernatepack/Student.java: A simple Java class representing a Student entity with properties for roll, name, and address.

+# How It Works
+- The hibernate.cfg.xml file is used to configure Hibernate, including database connection settings and mapping configurations.
+- In the Studentmain class, we create a Hibernate SessionFactory based on the configuration.
+- We open a Hibernate Session to interact with the database.
+- A Transaction is initiated to ensure data consistency.
+- We create a Student object, set its attributes, and use session.persist(s) to insert it into the database.
+- The transaction is committed, and the session is closed.
+- A success message is printed to the console.